SAP/spartacus-docs/_pages/contributing/commit-guidelines.md

 title: Committing Code to Spartacus
 ---

+We use git commit messages to generate the framework changelog.
+To that end, we have specific rules for how to format git commit messages.
+These rules are also intended to make the commit messages easier to read.

 ## Settings

 If you are on Windows, set the Git `core.autocrlf` configuration property to "false", and make sure to use Unix-style linebreaks (LF-only).